rweather/arduinolibs/README.md

 Recent significant changes to the library
 -----------------------------------------

+Jan 2022:

+* All-in-one hmac() function in Hash.h for simplified HMAC computations.
+* New API for the HKDF hash-based key derivation function.

 Apr 2018:

 * Acorn128 and Ascon128 authenticated ciphers (finalists in the CAESAR AEAD